-6.2 Refractory Material and Baffle
+6.1.2 Refractory Materials and Baffle

-Inspect the firebricks or the refractory panels and the baffle for damage periodically and replace anything that is cracked or broken.
+Inspect the firebricks or the refractory panels and the baffle for damage periodically and replace anything that is broken.

-Operation of the heater with a cracked or missing baffle may cause unsafe temperatures and hazardous conditions and will void the warranty.
+Operation of the insert with a cracked or missing baffle may cause unsafe temperatures and hazardous conditions and will void the warranty.

-6.3 Glass Door
+6.2 Glass Door

-6.3.1 Cleaning
+6.2.1 Cleaning

 Under normal conditions, the door glass should stay relatively clear.
 If the firewood is dry enough and the operating instructions in this manual are followed, a whitish, dusty deposit will form on the inner surface of the glass after a week or so of use.
-This is normal and can be easily removed when the heater is cold by wiping with a damp cloth or paper towel and then drying.
+This is normal and can be easily removed when the insert is cold by wiping with a damp cloth or paper towel and then drying.

 When the insert runs at a low combustion rate, light brown stains may form, especially in the lower corners of the glass.
 This indicates that the fire has been smoky and some of the smoke has condensed on the glass.
 It also indicates incomplete combustion of the wood, which also means more smoke emissions and faster formation of creosote in the chimney.

 The deposits that form on the glass are the best indication of the fuel quality and success in properly using the insert.
 These stains can be cleaned with a special wood insert glass cleaner.
-Do not use abrasive products to clean the glass.
+Do not use abrasive products to clean the insert glass.

 The goal should be having a clear glass with no brown stains.
 If brown stains appear regularly on the glass, something about the fuel or the operating procedure needs to be changed.

 When brown streaks are coming from the edge of the glass, it is time to replace the gasket around the glass.
+The glass gasket should be self-adhesive.
+Follow the instructions in section "6.2.3 Gasket" for installation.
 Always replace the gasket with a genuine one.
+See "Appendix 8.
+Exploded Diagram and Parts List".